lpradovera/signalwire-developer-documentation/intros/sip_on_signalwire.md

 Dialing `anything@your-domain.dapp.signalwire.com` will get the call into the LaML webhook you specify.

 This allows you to use connectivity from any provider capable of sending a call to a SIP address to use SignalWire services.

+> Always use whitelisting of IPs if possible, as otherwise all requests to the domain will be processed.